rwxrob/zet/20210902205543/README.md

 And to those who say this 'makes it harder to find good stuff' I say, "What the fuck are you talking about?"
 People find *you* not the category.
-If you are worried about not being found by people because of the random ducks, earthquakes, and AI experiments they you have bigger community problems to deal with, creating a new category isn't gonna fix your shitty stream content and dwindling community.
+If you are worried about not being found by people because of the random ducks, earthquakes, and AI experiments then you have bigger community problems to deal with, creating a new category isn't gonna fix your shitty stream content and dwindling community.
 After all, I don't give a fuck how big my community is.
 Those who need it *will* and *have* found it.
 Having a smaller community is *better* if you don't have shitty aspirations to support yourself from your stream.
-Get a fucking real job.
-Then stream wherever it makes sense.
-Your stream isn't your fucking job.
-If it is, well, nothing is going to help you.
+Get a real fucking job and use it to provide financial backing and content for your stream.
+That's what people want (in this category).
+Then stream wherever and whenever it makes sense.
+Your stream should really not be your job.
+If it is, well, nothing is going to help you, except maybe a social media marketing degree (like DistroTube has).

 Don't believe me?
-Go ask Dennis how he maintains one of the top Twitch streams in Science and Technology history while getting fucking banned every other month.
+Go ask Dennis how he maintains one of the top Twitch streams in Science and Technology history while getting banned every other month.
 Do you think he gives one flying fuck about the new category?
 HELL no. His community follows *him* not the fucking category.
 Dennis is the epitome of a great streamer and community builder and he proves it every fucking day.
-I aspire to be like Dennis, if only my liver could put up with it.
+(Bonus fucks inspired by him.)
+I aspire to be like Dennis (if only my liver could put up with it).
 Those fucking Canadians, they have strong fucking livers, and wolves (\*shivers\*).

     #twitch #rant #science #fullstack #news